Gain Strategic Counsel For Incorporation

 - Corporations: Shareholders, a board of directors and officers lead the company together.
 Each of these groups has a unique role, and no group is fully personally liable for the corporation’s obligations.
 Forming a corporation can allow your business to take advantage of unique capital raising methods.
 However, taxes and corporate regulations can present complications.

-- Limited liability companies (LLCs): An LLC contains several members who gain certain protections from personal liability.
+- Limited liability companies (LLCs): An LLC contains a single member or several members who gain certain protections from personal liability.
 Like a sole proprietorship, LLCs also benefit from pass-through taxation.
 One downside of forming an LLC is that your business could not raise capital like a corporation.

 The most suitable option for your business depends on your circumstances and goals.
 Our business lawyers can devote the time and attention necessary to give you confidence as you take the next step.